 REACH is the European Union legislation for the Registration, Evaluation, Authorisation (and Restriction) of Chemical substances, which came into force in 2007.
 It's central aim to protect human health and the environment from the risks arising from the use of chemicals.

-Arcadia works closely with its suppliers and factories to fulfil its obligations under REACH and has established processes and procedures to ensure that its products comply with the requirements.
+Arcadia works closely with its suppliers and factories to fulfil its obligations under REACH and has established processes and procedures to ensure that its products comply or exceed all requirements.

 WHAT'S YOUR APPROACH TO WASHING INSTRUCTIONS AND ADVISING CUSTOMERS TO WASH AT 30 DEGREES?